Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_dictionary.md

 ## Change Items

 ### Change Values
-You can change the value of a specific item by referring to its key name:
+You can change the value of a specific item by referring to its key name.

 **Code Example**
     ```jac linenums="1"